|Number of Traditional Undergraduates||1,471|

 A vocation fair of over 30 communities each fall semester, as well as various other events in conjunction with the Diocese of Dallas Office of Vocations; semi-regular vocation discernment groups for men and women; periodic visits from groups of women religious throughout the year; connecting our students with vocations/spiritual directors.
 Priests of various communities are invited to celebrate Mass throughout the year, which allows exposure of many charisms to our students who are considering the priesthood.
 The diocesan director of vocations celebrates one daily Mass each week.

 If your institution has formal vocation programs, about how many students participate in them each year?

 Are you aware of any graduates from your institution (not including seminary students, if any) who are ordained to the priesthood or have entered religious life?
 Please describe.

 Yes; 11 UD alumni have gone on to become bishops: Bishops Oscar Cantú ’89, Robert Coerver ’76, J. Douglas Deshotel ’74, Michael Duca ’74 & ’78, Daniel E. Flores ’83 & ’89, John Gregory Kelly ’78 & ’82, David Konderla ’89, Shawn McKnight ’90, Mark Seitz ’76, Joseph Strickland ’81, Robert Francis Vasa ’76.
 Additionally, approximately 225 UD alumni are priests, and 70 are religious brothers and sisters.

 Additional Chaplaincy information, clarification or description:

-Students are encouraged to serve the liturgical worship of the community as sacristans, lectors, extraordinary ministers of holy Communion and altar servers.
+Students are encouraged to serve the liturgical worship of the community as sacristans, lectors, members of the choir, extraordinary ministers of holy Communion, and altar servers.
 All of these ministries are open to both men and women.

 Please describe options for students to reside on and off campus: